-first time my MIG welder started sputtering and feeding wire like it had a mind of its own.
-At first, I blamed the wire spool, then the contact tip, even messed with the tensioner — but the real culprit was a worn-out MIG gun liner.
-A lot of welders, whether you’re just starting out or you’ve burned miles of bead, run into the same issue: poor wire feed, bird-nesting, or inconsistent arc control that makes laying down a clean weld almost impossible.
+The first time my MIG welder started sputtering and feeding wire like it had a mind of its own, I blamed the wire spool, then the contact tip, and even messed with the tensioner.
+The real culprit was a worn-out MIG gun liner.
+A lot of welders run into the same problem: poor wire feed, bird-nesting, or inconsistent arc control that makes laying down a clean weld almost impossible.

-Replacing the MIG gun liner sounds intimidating, but it’s actually one of the simplest fixes you can do — and it has a huge impact on weld quality, whether you’re running mild steel, stainless, or even comparing MIG vs TIG work.
+Replacing the MIG gun liner sounds intimidating, but it’s actually one of the simplest fixes you can do.
+It also has a huge impact on weld quality, whether you’re running mild steel, stainless, or doing MIG vs TIG work.

-A fresh liner keeps your filler wire flowing smoothly, which means less downtime, better penetration on thicker metals, and stronger joints that won’t fail under stress.
-In this guide, I’ll walk you through how to replace a MIG gun liner step by step, with shop-tested tips that save you time, money, and frustration.
+A fresh liner keeps your filler wire flowing smoothly.
+That means less downtime, better penetration on thicker metals, and stronger joints that won’t fail under stress.
+I’ll walk you through how to replace a MIG gun liner step by step, with shop-tested tips that save you time, money, and frustration.

 Image by thefabricator